ѻý

 Proteo-Genomics to Better Study Multiple Myeloma Biology and Evolution

-Dr. Jan Krönke will discuss the impact of proteogenomic studies on our understanding of MM biology.
-He will outline how proteomics improve risk stratification, and reveal deregulated proteins and pathways that can be exploited for new therapies in MM.
+Dr. Krönke will discuss the impact of proteogenomic studies on understanding disease progression in plasma cell malignancies.
+His comprehensive analysis reveals protein-level changes that are not always predictable from genomic or transcriptomic data alone, highlighting the importance of examining protein dynamics in understanding MM pathogenesis.
+He will further outline how proteogenomic analysis enables the development of new risk stratification models and reveal deregulated proteins and pathways that can be exploited for new therapeutic approaches in MM.

-Dr. Fabiana Perna will describe a strategy for probing the MM surface proteome (surfaceome) with mass-spectrometry and transcriptomic analyses to identify novel immunotherapeutic targets.
-She will discuss the contribution that the surfaceome makes to MM biology as well as the pre-clinical development of novel chimeric antigen receptor platforms for MM.
+Dr. Perna will discuss an integrated pipeline for probing the MM surface proteome (surfaceome) with mass-spectrometry and transcriptomic analyses to identify novel immunotherapeutic targets.
+She will discuss the contribution that surfaceome makes to MM biology and the pre-clinical development of novel chimeric antigen receptor platforms for MM based on in vitro and in vivo models including patient samples and BCMA-escaped disease.
+This work may provide a rationale for developing innovative CAR T cells for MM patients.

 Chair: